eribeiroClassroom/spring2024-add-hello-syscall-lganic/README.md

 # os161-Kernel-Src-Add-System-Call-Assignment
 Base kernel suitable for Assignment on adding system calls

 This repository is the `src` folder of OS/161.
-A folder named `src/` is already in your OS/161 folder `~/os161/`.
-It is in `~/os161` that you want to clone this new repository.
+This `src/` is especially designed for this assignment.
+Close this repository from insider `~/os161` so it exists at the same level of the already existing `src/` directory.

 Once you clone the repository, you will see that it will have a long name, something like `fall2020-assignment-01-os-161-code-reading-<your-github_username>`, e.g., the cloned repository name for github user `brucewayne` would be named `fall2020-assignment-01-os-161-code-reading-brucewayne`.
 Despite its name, this directory is actually your 'src/' for your new OS/161 kernel (the new 'src/' you will use for the assignment).